modware-org/docs/README.md

 That is why our specialised team is built with the right mix of highly skilled architects and consultants, supported by management with years of industry experience.

 ## Capabilities and requirements of application
-With Softreck’s API Foundation, the selection and deployment of an initial production API capability is used to prioritise and showcase the baseline platform, whilst delivering a tangible benefit to the business through better alignment and communication of capabilities and requirements.
+The selection and deployment of an initial production API capability is used to prioritise and showcase the baseline platform, whilst delivering a tangible benefit to the business through better alignment and communication of capabilities and requirements.

 ## Monitoring and report
 Another key deliverable is a detailed report and executive presentation that provides Softreck’s assessment for the customer’s desired connectivity/integration platform maturity.